zulip/zulip/docs/subsystems/performance.md

-For that reason, we organize this discussion of Zulip's scalability around the several specific endpoints that have a combination of request volume and cost that they are important to Zulip's scalability.
+For that reason, we organize this discussion of Zulip's scalability around the several specific endpoints that have a combination of request volume and cost that makes them important.

 That said, it is important to distinguish the load associated with an API endpoint from the load associated with a feature.
 Almost any